Phone: +1 (202) 994-5320

 Stephen Smith’s work focuses on economic development, with an emphasis on solutions to poverty.
 He also researches economic development strategies, developing country financing issues, and the economics of adaptation to climate change in low-income countries.
 In addition, he has conducted extensive research on the economics of cooperatives, works councils, and codetermination.

-The 13th edition of Economic Development, which he co-authors with Michael Todaro, has been completed and is scheduled for publication in April 2020.
+The 13th edition of Economic Development, which he co-authors with Michael Todaro, was published in April 2020.
 Selected new 13th Edition material can be made available for instructors using the textbook.

 Some of his recent discussion papers include:

 “Do Constraints on Women Worsen Child Deprivations?
 Framework, Measurement, and Evidence from India,” with Alberto Posso and Lucia Ferrone

 “Works Councils and Workplace Health and Safety Promotion in Germany,” with Uwe Jirjahn and Jens Mohrenweiser